njuro/jard/README.md

 ### After deployment (all ways)
 It is recommended to configure root user via `ROOT_USER_*` enviroment variables.
 This will provide you with initial admin user.
 After setting up everything, head to client `/login` page and use the root user credentials.
 This will allow you to access the Dashboard and set up additional users/create boards etc.

+There is also running [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin) instance available at `/sba` endpoint on your server instance.
+This can be used for checking logs and various metrics, such as memory consumption of application.
+To access you need to be logged in as user with `ACTUATOR_ACCESS` permission (root user has it).

 ## Contributing
 There are several ways for contributing to the project.
 I will be thankful for all of them.
 - Star the repository and share the word